Financial Abuse – how to identify and deal with it

 An account from a survivor whose abuser played stupid in order to obtain financial advantage

-Questions to Ask Before Retaining a Lawyer if you are a Victim of Domestic Abuse — This is relevant to financial abuse because if a lawyer who doesn’t represent you well, that is more money down the drain.
+Questions to Ask Before Retaining a Lawyer if you are a Victim of Domestic Abuse — This is relevant to financial abuse because if a lawyer your doesn’t represent you well, that is more money down the drain.

 I have heard that some banks in Australia have special policies of leniency in regards to domestic abuse victims who are lumbered with the obligation to repay loans their abusive spouses coerced them to be legally responsible for.
 These Aussie banks still require the loan to be repaid, but they may allow it to be repaid at a slower rate than normal.
 So it may be worth asking your bank if they have any leniency provisions for victims of domestic abuse — but don’t have high expectations, because from what I’ve heard even the Australian banks that have these policies are not being of much help to victims.
 And I don’t know whether banks in other countries have any leniency provisions for victims of domestic abuse.